Vyral/mike-wall-recruiting/_posts/2018-10-19-recruitment-and-retention-at-absolute-ease-with-exp.md

 Mike: All right.
 That was my conversation with Cleveland icon real estate agent Al Stasek.

 I just got some serious knowledge.
 I always love talking.
 If you know someone who you think might enjoy the podcast please share it with them.
 If you like the podcast please subscribe.
 If you're curious about EXP and what it can do for your life and business, watch my short video to get more details and see if EXP is right for you and your business.
-If you have questions for me you can schedule 30 minutes with me and meet Mike Wall.
+If you have questions for me you can schedule 30 minutes with me and [meet Mike Wall](http://loveohioliving.com){: target="_blank"}.
 That's it for this episode of Agent revolution.
 I will see you next time.